tonyz18/Projects/README.md

 # Projects
-This folder documents some of my projects spanning from my entire undergraduate to master's education.
-Learning is an Adventure!
+This folder documents some of my projects, starting from when I first switched majors in my undergraduate education to the end of my Master's degree!
+Learning is a never ending process!